What is machine translation and how does it work?

-Automatic, instant translation from one language to another used to be a gimmick of science fiction flicks.
-Today, machine learning has eaten its way into nearly every industry and has currently taken over language translation worldwide.
-This has turned what used to be a distant dream into an imperfect, but extremely useful tool.
+Automatic, instant translation from one language to another once seemed like a gimmick straight out of science fiction.
+Today, machine learning has infiltrated nearly every industry and revolutionized language translation worldwide.
+What was once a distant dream is now an imperfect but incredibly useful tool.

-Machine translation is the process of using artificial intelligence to automatically translate text or speech from one language to another without human contribution.
-While this sounds conceptually straightforward, it’s anything but.
-It requires complicated algorithms, large processing power, and mastery of language theory.
+Machine translation uses artificial intelligence to automatically translate text or speech from one language to another, without human intervention.
+While the concept may sound straightforward, the reality is far more complex, requiring advanced algorithms, immense processing power, and a deep understanding of language theory.

-Deep learning has transformed multiple fields in recent years, ranging from biomedical science to marketing, and the MT field seems to have followed suit.
-In this article, we discuss machine translation, its inner workings, and its current value to individuals and businesses.
+In recent years, deep learning has revolutionized multiple fields, from biomedical science to marketing, and the machine translation field has followed suit.
+This article explores how machine translation works, its mechanisms, and its value to individuals and businesses today.

 Rule-based machine translation (RBMT)

-RBMT engines don’t require a large and structured set of shared texts to create the system.
-However, they require a huge amount of human effort to prepare the rules and linguistic resources.
-Error correction is very straightforward, as you can easily debug the system to see exactly where and why error occurs during the translation process.
+RBMT engines do not require a large, structured set of shared texts to create the system.
+However, they demand significant human effort to develop the necessary rules and linguistic resources.
+Debugging these systems is straightforward, as errors can be easily traced to their source during the translation process.

-Words have a very lopsided distribution in language.
-Some are encountered all the time, while many hardly occur.
-Statistical MT extrapolates the numerical relationship between words, phrases, and sentences in both the source and target language. and uses this model to convert the elements of one language to the other.
-Some engines combine statistical and rule-based systems in one, known as hybrid MT.
+Words in language are distributed unevenly; some appear frequently, while many are rarely used.
+Statistical machine translation (SMT) models analyze the numerical relationships between words, phrases, and sentences in both the source and target languages.
+Using these relationships, SMT converts linguistic elements from one language to another.
+Some engines enhance this approach by combining statistical and rule-based systems, creating what is known as hybrid MT.

 Deep neural networks have become the dominant paradigm, bringing with them answers to translation problems.
 NMT uses artificial intelligence to learn languages and, like the neural networks in the human brain, tries to constantly improve that knowledge.